rec/dek/README.md

 `This article <https://medium.com/p/1277a9ed34dc/>`_ talks more about decorators that take parameters and about `dek` in general.

-For your advanced decorator problems, the PyPi module `decorator <https://github.com/micheles/decorator/blob/master/docs/documentation.md>`_ does not duplicate duties that `dek` does, but does pretty anything else you could conceive of in a decorator library.
+For your advanced decorator desires, the PyPi module [`decorator`](https://github.com/micheles/decorator/blob/master/docs/documentation.md) does not duplicate duties that `dek` does, but does pretty anything else you could conceive of in a decorator library.